Once upon a time, there was François Ost

-Under the patronage of Alexandre Viala, professor of public law at the UM, the University of Montpellier had the honor and pleasure of welcoming the Belgian François Ost and awarding him an honorary doctorate.
-Here is a portrait of this jurist and legal philosopher, who excels in the art of recounting the law in order to better understand it.
+It was under the patronage of Alexandre Viala, professor of public law at UM, that the University of Montpellier had the honor and pleasure of welcoming Belgian François Ost to award him an honorary doctorate.
+Portrait of this jurist and philosopher of law who excels in the art of explaining the law in order to better understand it.

-Yves Cartuyvels, legal researcher at the Facultés universitaires de Saint-Louis-Bruxelles, described his colleague and compatriot François Ost as a " thinker of the in-between ".
-A thinker of coherence, a thinker of balance, a thinker " of links ", this is how he defines himself, having just been awarded the prestigious title of honorary doctor by the University of Montpellier.
-Recognition of an exceptional academic career that this committed and inquisitive Belgian citizen has built like a bridge.
-Bridges between law and philosophy, between law and the environment, and between law and literature.
+Yves Cartuyvels, a legal researcher at the Facultés universitaires de Saint-Louis-Bruxelles, described his colleague and compatriot François Ost asa"thinker of the in-between."
+A thinker of coherence, a thinker of balance, a thinkerof"connections"—this is how the man to whom the University of Montpellier has just awarded the prestigious title of Doctor Honoris Causa defines himself.
+This is recognition of an exceptional academic career that this committed and curious Belgian citizen has built as one builds bridges.
+Bridges between law and philosophy, between law and the environment, and between law and literature too.

 Law and philosophy

-At the beginning of the 80s, with a thesis in legal philosophy in his pocket - the subject of which was the mythological drifts of legal rationality - François Ost began his career as an educator by becoming a professor at the Saint-Louis-Brussels Law Faculty, of which he was Dean between 1982 and 1993.
-He also taught at the Académie européenne de théorie du droit, which he founded in 1989, as well as in Geneva, at the Collège de France and at the University of Montpellier, where, in close collaboration with Cercop, he set up a university diploma in legal philosophy in 2002.
+In the early 1980s, with a thesis in philosophy of law under his belt—which focused on the mythological excesses of legal rationality—François Ost began his teaching career as a professor at the Saint-Louis-Brussels Faculty of Law, where he served as dean from 1982 to 1993.
+He also taught at the European Academy of Legal Theory, which he founded in 1989, as well as in Geneva, at the Collège de France, and at the University of Montpellier, where, in close collaboration with CERCOP, he established a university degree in philosophy of law in 2002.

 Law and the environment

-At the same time, the jurist pursued his research work, to which he gave a profoundly interdisciplinary dimension in the editorial line of the Revue Interdisciplinaires des études juridiques, which he founded in 1978.
-In it, he developed " a critical eye, an eye constructed, enriched and sharpened by interdisciplinarity, whether through philosophy, economics, sociology, psychology, psychoanalysis or ecology ", recalled Carine Jallamion, vice-dean of Montpellier's Faculty of Law, at the solemn ceremony.
-Ecology has been a key theme in François Ost's career.
-The Centre d'étude du droit de l'écologie, which he founded in 1989, offered the very first training in environmental law in French-speaking Belgium.
+At the same time, the lawyer continued his research work, giving it a deeply interdisciplinary dimension that was reflected in the editorial line of the Revue Interdisciplinaires des études juridiques (Interdisciplinary Journal of Legal Studies), which he founded in 1978.
+In it, he developed "a critical perspective, a perspective that was constructed, enriched, and sharpened by interdisciplinarity, whether through philosophy, economics, sociology, psychology, psychoanalysis, or ecology," recalled Carine Jallamion, Vice Dean of the Faculty of Law of Montpellier, during the formal ceremony.
+Ecology is a particularly important theme in François Ost's career.
+The Center for the Study of Environmental Law, which he founded in 1989, offers the very first training program in environmental law in French-speaking Belgium.

 Law and literature